Nevu/Show-Global-Glyph/README.md

 To show only strokes use an absolute setup form and use a overlayed double path (see Screenshot below).
 That gives you the opportunity to setup just lines or filled form.

 ### Examples

 ![Show Global Glyph](ShowGlobalGlyph.png)

+### Install

+Download or clone the whole `Glyphsapp-Plugins`repo (it will contain more plugins soon) and copy the `ShowNodeCount.glyphsReporter` into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`), restart Glyphs and when ever you need it, toggle Plugin from the view menu.

 ### Known issues

 - None so far

 ### ToDo

 - None so far

 ### Pull Requests

 Feel free to comment or pull requests for any improvements.

 ### License